raystack/firehose/docs/docs/guides/create_firehose.md

 - For INPUT_SCHEMA_DATA_TYPE = protobuf, this sink will generate bigquery schema from protobuf message schema and update bigquery table with the latest generated schema.
    - The protobuf message of a `google.protobuf.Timestamp` field might be needed when table partitioning is enabled.
 - For INPUT_SCHEMA_DATA_TYPE = json, this sink will generate bigquery schema by infering incoming json.
 In future we will add support for json schema as well coming from stencil.
    - The timestamp column is needed incase of partition table.
 It can be generated at the time of ingestion by setting the config.
+Please refer to config `SINK_BIGQUERY_ADD_EVENT_TIMESTAMP_ENABLE` in [depot bigquery sink config section](https://github.com/odpf/depot/blob/main/docs/reference/configuration/bigquery-sink.md#sink_bigquery_add_event_timestamp_enable)
 - Google cloud credential with some bigquery permission is required to run this sink.

 If you'd like to connect to a sink which is not yet supported, you can create a new sink by following the [contribution guidelines](../contribute/contribution.md)